-We were Dakar bound, in fact, we were meant to be in Dakar the next day, hence we needed to get to Guinea that day or the next one.
-We planned to get to the Sierra Leone-Guinea border at Kambia that evening and continue to the Conakry the next morning.
+We were Dakar- bound, in fact, we were meant to be in Dakar the next day, hence we needed to get to Guinea that day or the next one.
+We planned to get to the Sierra Leone-Guinea border at Kambia that evening and continue to Conakry the next morning.
 The journey to the border town of Kambia was in two different parts.
 First, we will have to take a shared taxi to Bo, a city in Central Sierra Leone and then from there to Kambia.
-We were warned before-hand that the journey to Bo would take us around 7 hours due to bad roads.
-The journey costed us about 90,000 (ninety thousand Leones) which is roughly 10 US dollars.
-We waited for another 2 hours or so for the bus to get filled up and afterwards we left.
+We were warned before-hand that the journey to Bo would take us about 7 hours due to bad roads.
+The journey cost us about 90,000 (ninety thousand Leones) which is roughly USD10, we waited for another 2 hours for the bus to get filled up and afterwards we left.

 Before going to sleep that night, Mike told me he will come to wake me early the next morning and that’s what he just did.
 He continued knocking and whispering… “Ifeatu, it’s time to go…” I got up, asked him for a few minutes for take my bath a dress up.
 He told me he will be waiting for me at the hotel lobby.